Marketplace Facilitators and Marketplace Sellers Frequently Asked Questions

 No. Sales made on behalf of marketplace sellers and direct sales made by a marketplace facilitator are added together and reported on line 1, “North Carolina Gross Receipts,” and in the taxable “Receipts” column at the applicable rates of sales and use tax on the marketplace facilitator’s return.

 Yes.
-Taxpayers seeking to file a separate return for its marketplace-facilitated sales should register for a second sales and use tax account identification number using the Department’s online business registration portal or by submitting a completed Form NC-BR, Business Registration Application for Income Tax Withholding, Sales and Use Tax, and Other Taxes and Service Charge.
+Taxpayers seeking to file a separate return for its marketplace-facilitated sales should register for a second sales and use tax account identification number using the Department’s online business registration portal or by submitting the appropriate registration application.

 A marketplace facilitator that is engaged in business in the state is the retailer responsible for maintaining records that establish a marketplace-facilitated sale subject to G.S. § 105-164.4J is exempt from sales and use tax.
 A marketplace seller is responsible for maintaining records that establish whether a sale the marketplace seller is liable for, such as a marketplace-facilitated sale not subject to G.S. § 105-164.4J, is exempt from sales and use tax.